neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The endpoints required by pageservers are:

-##### `/register/node`
+##### `/re-attach`

-- Request: `{'node_id': <id>, 'metadata': {...}}`
+- Request: `{node_id: <u32>}`
 - Response:
-  - 200: `{'node_generation': <gen>}`
+  - 200 `{tenants: [{id: <TenantId>, gen: <u32>}]}`
   - 404: unknown node_id
-  - (Future: 429: flapping detected, nodes are fighting for the same node ID)
+  - (Future: 429: flapping detected, perhaps nodes are fighting for the same node ID, or perhaps this node was in a retry loop)
+  - (On unknown tenants, omit tenant from `tenants` array)
+- Server behavior: query database for which tenants should be attached to this pageserver.
+  - for each tenant that should be attached, increment the attachment generation and include the new generation in the response
+- Client behavior:
-- Purpose: issue each pageserver process in a particular node_id with a unique generation number
+  - for all tenants in the response, activate with the new generation number
-- Server behavior: on each call, node generation number is persistently incremented before sending a response, concurrent calls are linearized such that all responses for a given node_id get a unique generation.
-- Client behavior: client will not do any writes to S3 until it receives a successful response.
-On a 4xx response, client will terminate: this indicates to the client that is is misconfigured.
+  - for any local disk content _not_ referenced in the response, act as if we had been asked to detach it (i.e. delete local files)

+**Note** this process currently deletes local state and avoids dual-attaching, but this will change when the control plane is updated in subsequent work to have the concept of multiple locations.

+**Note** the `node_id` in this request will change in future if we move to ephemeral node IDs, to be replaced with some correlation ID that helps the control plane realize if a process is running with the same storage as a previous pageserver process (e.g. we might use EC instance ID, or we might just write some UUID to the disk the first time we use it)

 ##### `/validate`

-- Request: `{'node_id': <id>, 'node_gen': <gen>, 'tenants': [{tenant: <tenant id>, attach_gen: <gen>}, ...]}'`
+- Request: `{'tenants': [{tenant: <tenant id>, attach_gen: <gen>}, ...]}'`
 - Response:
-  - 200 `{'node_status': <bool>, 'tenants': [{tenant: <tenant id>, status: <bool>}...]}`
+  - 200 `{'tenants': [{tenant: <tenant id>, status: <bool>}...]}`
-  - 404: unknown node_id
   - (On unknown tenants, omit tenant from `tenants` array)
 - Purpose: enable the pageserver to discover whether the generations it holds are still current
 - Server behavior: this is a read-only operation: simply compare the generations in the request with the generations known to the server, and set status to `true` if they match.
 - Client behavior: clients must not do deletions within a tenant's remote data until they have received a response indicating the generation they hold for the tenant is current.

-If the above endpoints are implemented by the control plane, then just the two endpoints are required, as the control plane may advance attachment generation numbers directly in the database.
-However, if the generation API was implement in a standalone service, then that service would also expose:

-##### `/fence/tenant` (not needed if the above endpoints are built into control plane)

-- Request: `{'tenant_id': <id>, 'attach_gen': <gen>}`
-- Response: 200: `{'attach_gen': <gen> }`
-  - (on unknown tenant_id, intitialize attach_gen to 1)
-- Purpose: enable the control plane to safely attach a tenant to a new pageserver, without being certain that the previous pageserver has detached or stopped.
-- Server behavior: increment latest attach gen by 1 and return new attach_gen
-- Client behavior: the next attachment of the tenant should use the returned attach_gen.
-It is forbidden to attach a tenant to a different pageserver without calling this API, unless the old pageserver has return 200 to a detach request.
-In practice this API should be called between all attachment changes.

-For use in automated tests of the pageserver, a stub implementation would provide all three endpoints.

 ### Timeline/Branch creation